AsadK47/DWP-Tech-Test/README.md

 1. From the terminal run ./gradlew bootRun
 2. Run the file RestServiceApplication from an IDE such as Intellij

-At this point SpringBoot should start up which will take a couple of seconds so please be patient
+At this point SpringBoot should start up which will take a couple of seconds so please be patient.

 ## How to use the api
 Once the service is running you can now visit 3 different URL's all prepended with